yuqiii-wang/KnowledgeNotes/languages/cpp/stl/container.md

 ```

 `basic_string` is aliased by `typedef` such as

 ```cpp
 typedef std::string	std::basic_string<char>
 typedef std::u8string td::basic_string<char8_t> // since c++20
 ```

+* `char[]` vs `std::string`

+When used `char[]`, compiler allocates a contiguous memory block to a pointer, no additional work.

+`std::string` is expensive as compiler will formally construct an object.
+In fact, compiler by default creates `class` of non-POD data types.

 * `std::string_view`

 In the below code, `func(s)` passes `s` as `const std::string&s` that does not incur any cost.
 However, `func("haha");` would invoke implicit `std::string` constructor, whose product is a right value that has limited lifecycle, hence the `return s` is problematic.

 ```cpp
 std::string& func(const std::string&s){
     std::cout << s << '\n';